Getting started

 You don’t need to be an expert (or have worked) in the above subjects, but it makes creating extensions much easier.
 We believe in learning by doing, so don’t be afraid to ask for help in our Discord server or reference other extensions.

-Reading how other extensions work can be a huge resource, so we encourage you to reference the moonlight core extensions and the extensions on the official repository if you’re stuck.
+Reading how other extensions work can be a huge resource, so we encourage you to reference the moonlight core extensions and the extensions on the official repository.
 Just remember to respect the licensing of the extension!

 Create your extension

 - Pick an ID for your extension.
-We suggest using the name of your extension in
+This is used internally by moonlight.
+We suggest picking the name of your extension in

 camelCase